jacquespillet/jacquespillet.github.io/Vulkan.md

 It has 6 different "renderers" available :

 * Forward :

 The simplest one, it just does forward rendering using the vulkan graphics pipeline.
 It's using a pbr material shader.
 It also supports image based lighting, and directional lighting.

 * Deferred :

 Simple Deferred rendering pipeline, just to understand how offscreen render targets work in vulkan It also supports image based lighting, and directional lighting.

 * Path Tracer RTX

 A path tracer that uses the hardware acceleration features on new NVidia RTX gpus.
 It can also use Open Image Denoise to denoise the renders.
 It's a simple path tracer, but still able to produce some good looking images!

 * Path Trace CPU

-Well, that's the same path tracer as the previous one, but using the GPU.
+Well, that's the same path tracer as the previous one, except it's running on the CPU.

 As it cannot benefit from hardware accelerated ray tracing, it's using a custom BVH based on the great [BVH series](https://jacco.ompf2.com/2022/04/13/how-to-build-a-bvh-part-1-basics/) by Jacco Bikker.